Steelsphere/roguestars/README.md

 ## How To Build

 Open the .sln file with Visual Studio, right click on the solution and select "Build Solution"

-Copy the files from essentialfiles into the build directory